emma-burrows/pepper/README.md

 This is a test project that aims to provide a drug database with a RESTful interface.

-Technologies used: Java EE, JAX-RS (Apache CXF), JAXB, Maven, Git, Jenkins, Spring, Hibernate, MySQL.
+Technologies used: Java EE, JAXB, Maven, Git, Jenkins, Spring, Hibernate, MySQL.